DreadedGScripts/dg-adminmenu-docs/README.md

 - Provide order ID with all support requests

 **Documentation:**
-- Comprehensive configuration guide included
+- Configuration details are in your resource `config.lua`
-- Permission setup documentation
+- Permission setup is managed in the in-game Permissions tab
-- Security best practices
+- Security best practices are described directly in this README

 ---